Saint: Anglicanism

 In high-church contexts, such as Anglo-Catholicism, a saint is generally one to whom has been attributed (and who has generally demonstrated) a high level of holiness and sanctity.
-In this use, a saint is therefore not merely a believer, but one who has been transformed by virtue.
+In this use, a saint is therefore not a believer only, but one who has been transformed by virtue.
 In Catholicism, a saint is a special sign of God's activity.
 The veneration of saints is sometimes misunderstood to be worship, in which case it is derisively termed "hagiolatry".

-So far as invocation of the saints is concerned, one of the Church of England's Articles of Religion "Of Purgatory" condemns "the Romish Doctrine concerning...(the) Invocation of Saints" as "a fond thing vainly invented, and grounded upon no warranty of Scripture, but rather repugnant to the Word of God".
+So far as invocation of the saints is concerned, one of the Church of England's Articles of Religion "Of Purgatory" condemns "the Romish Doctrine concerning ...(the) Invocation of Saints" as "a fond thing vainly invented, and grounded upon no warranty of Scripture, but rather repugnant to the Word of God".
 Anglo-Catholics in Anglican provinces using the Articles often make a distinction between a "Romish" and a "Patristic" doctrine concerning the invocation of saints, permitting the latter in accordance with Article XXII.
-Indeed, the theologian E.J.
-Bicknell stated that the Anglican view acknowledges that the term "invocation may mean either of two things: the simple request to a saint for his prayers (intercession), 'ora pro nobis', or a request for some particular benefit.
+Indeed, the theologian E. J. Bicknell stated that the Anglican view acknowledges that the term "invocation may mean either of two things: the simple request to a saint for his prayers (intercession), 'ora pro nobis', or a request for some particular benefit.
 In medieval times the saints had come to be regarded as themselves the authors of blessings.
 Such a view was condemned but the former was affirmed."

 Some Anglicans and Anglican churches, particularly Anglo-Catholics, personally ask prayers of the saints.
 However, such a practice is seldom found in any official Anglican liturgy.
 Unusual examples of it are found in The Korean Liturgy 1938, the liturgy of the Diocese of Guiana 1959 and The Melanesian English Prayer Book.

 Anglicans believe that the only effective Mediator between the believer and God the Father, in terms of redemption and salvation, is God the Son, Jesus Christ.
 Historical Anglicanism has drawn a distinction between the intercession of the saints and the invocation of the saints.
 The former was generally accepted in Anglican doctrine, while the latter was generally rejected.
 There are some, however, in Anglicanism, who do beseech the saints' intercession.
 Those who beseech the saints to intercede on their behalf make a distinction between mediator and intercessor, and claim that asking for the prayers of the saints is no different in kind than asking for the prayers of living Christians.
-Anglican Catholics understand sainthood in a more Catholic or Orthodox way, often praying for intercessions from the saints and celebrating their feast days.
+Anglo-Catholics understand sainthood in a more Catholic or Orthodox way, often praying for intercessions from the saints and celebrating their feast days.